orchidsoftware/orchid.software/source/en/docs/quickstart.md

 }
 ```

-Now our page has some elements, but does not produce any action.
+Now our page has some elements but does not produce any action.
 to define them you need to create a new public method and specify a link to it in `commandBar`:

 ```php